Creating a Google account

 Cloud APIs only accept API requests from registered applications.
 This requirement helps API producers associate and report API usage to the right project owning the application.

 Cloud APIs use application credentials for identifying the calling applications.
 Credential types include API keys, OAuth 2.0 clients, and service accounts.
-For more information about authentication and application credentials, see Authentication Overview.
+You can use Cloud Console to create, retrieve, and manage your application credentials.
+For more information about application credentials, see Authentication Overview.

-If you are new to Cloud APIs, we highly recommend that you use
+If you are new to Google Cloud APIs, we highly recommend that you use

-credentials and Cloud APIs before writing your application code.
+application credentials and Cloud APIs before writing any application code.

 For more information about billing, see Create, modify, or close your billing account.